tokio-rs/prost/README.md

 `oneof` fields are always wrapped in an `Option`.

-[1] Type and field annotations have been elided for clarity.
-See below for a
+[1] Annotations have been elided for clarity.
+See below for a full example.
-    full example.

 ### Services

 `prost-build` allows a custom code-generator to be used for processing `service` definitions.
-This can be used to output Rust traits according to an application's needs.
+This can be used to output Rust traits according to an application's specific needs.

 ### Generated Code Example